Kes (band): Origins

+Hans, Jon and Kees eventually attended Presentation College, San Fernando.
+At the college they met Riad Boochoon, a classically trained pianist who shared a mutual interest in music.
+Riad then and there began a longstanding relationship with the Dieffenthaller brothers.
+The foursome later formed the core of pop/rock outfits Limestone and Rydimorai.

 History

-Hans, the oldest of the three Dieffenthaller brothers, discovered his talent for playing the drums at the age of 10.
-He and his younger brother Jon were asked by a childhood friend to form a band.
-Jon joined the band as a bass player at the age of seven where he found his love for music.
-Although these youngsters had musicians for their garage band, they needed a lead singer.
-At the age of five, Kes had been a member of numerous choirs, theatre productions, and other musical projects he became the lead singer of his brother's band at the age of six.
-Performances were usually held on a stage that was built in the backyard of the Dieffenthaller home.
-These talented brothers eventually outgrew their first band, however, their musical abilities would continue to grow.

-Kees's parents encouraged him to explore and develop his craft and at the age of 13, he formed an R&B group called KLAS, and the group performed material that was composed by Kes.

-Hans, Jon and Kees Dieffenthaller attended Presentation College, San Fernando where they met Riad Boochoon.
-Riad, who as a classically trained pianist shared a mutual interest in music, which sealed the relationship with the Dieffenthaller brothers.
-Hans, Jon, Kees and Riad continued their passion for music and their love of performing by becoming involved with several musical ventures which included the Anchorage Pop/Rock award-winning band, Limestone, and the dynamic, fusion band Rydimorai.

-Music

 2006–2007

 In 2006, Kes launched their debut album titled Three Baldheads and a Dread (a reference to the hairstyles of the band members).
 This album featured tracks such as "Stay with Me" and "Heads High".
-"Stay with Me" retained the number one position on the Toronto website charts for nine straight weeks, a new record for the band.
-The track, "The Calling" was featured on the soundtrack for the EA Sports FIFA 2006 Edition.
+The track, "The Calling" was featured on the soundtrack of EA Sports' FIFA 06.

 2007–2008

 Kes released their second album, Lion, in 2007.
 The title song was popular among fans due to its inspiring and motivational lyrics.
 "My Land" a collaboration with Nadia Batson was a hit during the carnival season that year.
 "My Land" placed Kes and Nadia second in the Trinidad and Tobago International Soca Monarch Competition.
-Kes released other tracks such as "Our Prayer", and reggae influenced songs "Limin" and "Bigger Brighter Day" from this album which received heavy rotation on local radio stations.
+Kes released other tracks such as "Our Prayer", and reggae-influenced songs "Limin" and "Bigger Brighter Day" from this album which received heavy rotation on local radio stations.
 Later in 2007, Kes released tracks that were more diverse, such as "Come a Little Closer" which also dominated local radio stations.
-In 2008, Kes’ carnival releases included "Right Dey" and "De Remedy".
+In 2008, Kes' carnival releases included "Right Dey" and "De Remedy".
 Kes also released their music video for the single "Lion" in May.

-Kees joined forces with major industry songwriter Desmond Child.
-Kees and Desmond produced a song for the new Ace Young album.
-Ace Young appeared on the fifth season of American Idol.
+Bandleader Kees Dieffenthaller composed with noted songwriter Desmond Child, a song on American Idol alum Ace Young's 2008 studio album.